 The land in this village is very fertile, and a very serene ambience surrounds it.
 It is a beautiful place to relax and unwind.
 The trips with the fishermen to the ocean can enrich you with their lifestyle and customs that they follow.

-Truly Touristy! - Tourist Places In and Around Mararikulam
+Truly Touristy! - Tourist Places In And Around Mararikulam

 The other attractions include water sports, catamaran, yoga, ayurvedic treatments and meditation.
 The temperatures keep a balance, not entertaining any extremes.
 The Kokkamangalam Church believed to have been established by St Thomas and is one of the prime pilgrimage centres.

 The Shiva temple is also known for its architecture.
-The other temple is the Cherthala Karthiyeni temple which has Devi Karthiyani as the presiding deity.
+The other temple is the Cherthala Karthiyayani temple which has Devi Karthiyani as the presiding deity.
 Kanchikunglara temple, another famous temple, houses Goddess Bhagavathy.
 The nearby town of Poochchakkal also offers many temple attractions.

 Mararikulam can be reached by road, railways and air.
 It is well-connected to the major cities of the south by road.

-Best Time to Visit Mararikulam
+Best Time To Visit Mararikulam

 Plan a holiday in this exotic village in winter.